The Special Care Counselling

 Using the MFRC – Montreal Region’s special care counselling service

-The Special Care Educator at the MFRC – Montreal Region provides services that can help you address various situations you may be dealing with at home.
+The Special Care Counsellor at the MFRC – Montreal Region provides services that can help you address various situations you may be dealing with at home.
 Here are a few examples:

 - Disciplining children or teens